Documentation / Details

 docker run --rm -v "$(pwd)":/browsertime-results sitespeedio/browsertime -n 1 --video --visualMetrics https://www.sitespeed.io/

-You can throttle the connection to make the connectivity slower to make it easier to catch regressions.
-The best way to do that is to set up a network bridge in Docker or use Throttle.
-Read all about it here.
+You can throttle the network to slow the connection down — that makes regressions easier to spot.
+The recommended way is to set up a Docker network bridge or use Throttle.
+Read the full guide here.

-If you want to set connectivity you need to use something like Pi Network Conditioner.
+If you want to throttle the connection on a real device, use something like Pi Network Conditioner.

 browsertime --android https://www.sitespeed.io --video --visualMetrics